AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/ApsaraDB for MongoDB console/ApsaraDB for MongoDB console (Standalone instances).md

 The ApsaraDB for MongoDB console is a web application for managing instances.
 In the ApsaraDB for MongoDB console, you can create and manage instances, configure the instance IP whitelists, passwords, and network types, and perform other operations.

 The ApsaraDB for MongoDB console is part of the Alibaba Cloud Management Console.
-For more information about common settings and basic operations in the Alibaba Cloud Management Console, see[Alibaba Cloud console](https://www.alibabacloud.com/help/zh/doc-detail/47605.htm).
+For more information about common settings and basic operations in the Alibaba Cloud Management Console, see [Alibaba Cloud console](https://www.alibabacloud.com/help/zh/doc-detail/47605.htm).

 ## Prerequisites

 An Alibaba Cloud account is used.
-To create an Alibaba Cloud account, click[Create Your Alibaba Cloud Account](https://account.alibabacloud.com/register/intl_register.htm).
+To create an Alibaba Cloud account, click [Create Your Alibaba Cloud Account](https://account.alibabacloud.com/register/intl_register.htm).

 ## ApsaraDB for MongoDB console homepage